tatacoa/petproject/README.md

 # The Game

 The player control a gun that appear in the low part of the screen, the player can move the policeman to the rigth and to the left using the <> keys and shot using the barscpace.
-When the game begins, a familiy of rabbits come to tierpark from the top of the screen (Zombie rabbits that want to kill all the Berliners", the player shot the zombie rabbits, when the player kills all the rabbits, a new generation will come to the park that is faster, if a rabbit comes to the end of the park the player will lose and the game is over.
+When the game begins, a familiy of rabbits come to tierpark from the top of the screen (Zombie rabbits that want to kill all the Berliners), the player shot the zombie rabbits, when the player kills all the rabbits, a new generation will come to the park that is faster, if a rabbit comes to the end of the park the player will lose and the game is over.

 ![image](images/Screenshot1.png)